 Overview

-Encryption at rest is a term used to describe the process of encrypting data while it's stored, or "at rest," on persistent media, such as hard drives, solid-state drives, or other forms of digital storage.
+Encryption at rest is a term used to describe the process of encrypting data while it is stored, or "at rest", on persistent media such as hard drives, solid-state drives, or other forms of digital storage.
 The purpose of encryption at rest is to ensure that data stored on these media is not readable or accessible without the necessary decryption keys.
-The process of encryption at rest usually involves taking clear-text data and converting it into cipher-text using an encryption algorithm and an encryption key.
+The process usually involves taking clear-text data and converting it into cipher-text using an encryption algorithm and an encryption key.
 The key is a secret string of bits used by the encryption algorithm to scramble the data in a specific way.
-Without the key, or without a way to derive the key, the scrambled data remains unintelligible and secure.
+Without the key, or without a way to derive it, the scrambled data remains unintelligible and secure.

-Stalwart Mail Server employs a user-centric encryption strategy where each user's plain-text messages are automatically encrypted using their provided OpenPGP (Pretty Good Privacy) public key or S/MIME (Secure/Multipurpose Internet Mail Extensions) certificate before these messages are written to disk.
-This encryption scheme is designed in such a way that only the intended recipient, who holds the corresponding private key, can decrypt and access the contents of their messages.
-As a result, even the system administrators, who manage the mail server and have access to the system's data, are unable to decrypt and read the messages.
-Even in the event that unauthorized access occurs, the encrypted messages will appear as unintelligible text without the corresponding private key.
-This design not only ensures the security and privacy of each user's messages but also protects them from any potential internal threats.
+Stalwart applies a user-centric encryption strategy where each user's plain-text messages are automatically encrypted using their provided OpenPGP (Pretty Good Privacy) public key or S/MIME (Secure/Multipurpose Internet Mail Extensions) certificate before the messages are written to disk.
+Only the intended recipient, who holds the corresponding private key, can decrypt and access the message contents.
+As a result, system administrators with access to the server's data cannot decrypt and read the messages.
+Even if unauthorized access occurs, the stored messages appear as unintelligible ciphertext without the corresponding private key.
+This design protects each user's messages against external compromise as well as internal threats.

 Configuration